 Psychophysics

-It has been suggested that the just noticeable difference (JND) estimated in psychophysical experiments may well be a UM of sensation (see Baird and Noma, 1978; Gescheider, 1997; Marks and Algom, 1998; Stevens, 1975).
-In these experiments the JND is estimated by using the following procedure.
-A participant is asked to respond to the following question: Given a certain stimulus (e.g., light, sound, weight), what is the minimal change in this stimulus for a participant in the experiment to sense a difference?
+It has been suggested that the just noticeable difference (JND) estimated in psychophysical experiments may very well be a UM of sensation.
+For example, in experiments by Baird and Noma (1978), Gescheider (1997), Marks and Algom (1998) and Stevens (1975), the JND is estimated by asking the participant to respond to the following question: Given a certain stimulus (e.g., light, sound, weight), what is the minimal change in this stimulus for a participant in the experiment to sense a difference?
 Weber was the first researcher to find that the minimal change, the difference threshold (ΔI), increased in fixed relation to the intensity of the physical stimulus (I) for a given sensory dimension (an empirical generalization called Weber’s law: ΔI/I = Constant).
 Given Weber’s law, Fechner assumed that an increase in I matches the increase in the number of sensory measurement units of equal size — the subjective JND.
 This theoretical assumption about the sensory measurement unit led to the development of Fechner’s law: sensation equals the product of a certain constant by the logarithm of I. Gescheider (1997, p.
 11) writes: “… once a basic unit is established, one has only to count up units in order to specify the amount of a measured property.
 Thus, Fechner developed a scale of sensation magnitude by counting JNDs, starting at the absolute threshold.”

 Is JND similar to the UM of length (or weight)?
 The answer is no. The JND is a theoretical concept, an assumption proposed by Fechner.
 There is no parallel real measure of the subjective JND as there is, for example, for length: there is an equality between the theoretical UM of length and the empirical UM, i.e., the empirical measurement of length.
 This is expressed in several ways.
 First, Fechner discriminated between two kinds of psychophysics: inner psychophysics that deals with the relation between sensation and brain states, and outer psychophysics that deals with the relation between sensation and the stimulus.
 Fechner was interested in the unobservable inner psychophysics, and he attempted to infer it from the outer psychophysics.
 In short, Fechner’s approach is filled with assumptions, including the central one about the subjective JND.